franciscogarate/PyPhotoOrganizer/README.md

-# PyPhotoOrganizer
+# pyexif (before: PyPhotoOrganizer)
-Include geolocation info in your photos with Python and Perl.
+Include geolocation info in your photos with Python and exiftool command (terminal)

+I hope the scripts are clear enough to be understood and customized for beginners python users.

+Requirements:
+- python 3.11 or higher
+- exiftool (sudo apt-get install exiftool)

+## PyPhotoOrganizer
 Also, I include some useful scripts to organize them, depending on the size, camera maker or whatever you want if it's included in Exif info.

-I hope the scripts are clear enough to be understood and customized for beginners python users.

 Requirements:
 - python 2.7 or 3